Proflylab/EasyRP-GUI/README.md

-# EasyRP (Custom Discord Rich Presence)
+# EasyRP-GUI (Custom Discord Rich Presence with GUI)

-EasyRP is a small program to use the DiscordRPC library without any knowledge of programming.
+EasyRP-GUI is an easy program with graphical user interface to use the DiscordRPC library without any knowledge of programming.
-Instead just use an easy conifg file
+Instead just use this easy program.

-**Usage**
+# Usage
 - First you need to register a Rich Presence application with discord
      - Go here https://discordapp.com/developers/applications/me
      - Make a new application **The name of the app will be the main name for the rich presence**
      - Enable rich presence for your app and add some assets
-- Download the latest release of EasyRP from here https://github.com/Pizzabelly/EasyRP/releases
+- Download the latest release of EasyRP-GUI from here https://github.com/0x4d48/EasyRP-GUI/releases
-- Edit the config file with the information from your newly registered app
 - Run [EasyRP.exe](https://github.com/Pizzabelly/EasyRP/releases) (it should open a cmd window)
-    - It should report errors from your config file (if there are any)
+- Fill out forms in the program with the information from your newly registered app
+- Press on Update configuration button
-- Go into discord settings and add the [EasyRP.exe](https://github.com/Pizzabelly/EasyRP/releases) as a game
+- Go into Discord app settings and add the [EasyRP.exe](https://github.com/Pizzabelly/EasyRP/releases) as a game
+     - Make sure to add EasyRP.exe, not GUI
 - Discord should automatically change the path of [EasyRP.exe](https://github.com/Pizzabelly/EasyRP/releases) to your Discord Rich Presence

-- You can edit the config any time while the program is running to change the presence
+Use Restart button if EasyRP doesn't work.
+You don't need to use it when updating configuration.
+You can hide program in notification tray by minimizing program window (and make sure checkbox is ticked).